narcisneacsu194/exercise-tracker/README.md

       "userId": "<random_alphanumeric_string_of_user>",
       "description": "Example exercise description",
       "duration": 10
-      "date": 2018-11-28
+      "date": "2018-11-28"
     }
    ```
-  The "duration" property is how much time did it took the user to do the exercise (in minutes).
+  The "duration" property is how much time it took the user to do the exercise (in minutes).
-  The "date" property needs to have a format like *yyy-mm-dd*.
+  The "date" property can have any format, as long as it complies with the **ISO-8601** standard.

    The "userId", "description" and "duration" properties are **mandatory**.